typst-doc-cn/clreq/README.en.md

   For example, the default `text.cjk-latin-spacing` is typically `auto`, but here it is `none`.

+- The styles for headings etc. are affected by the global style of the document.

 - …

 If you require advanced features or 100% accuracy, please write a page example instead.